 The PDF Path to Lost Book Sales and Profits with Book Launch Teams

 I’ve talked elsewhere about how many people could potentially buy your book.
-It’s usually not a huge fan base for self published authors.
+It’s usually not a huge fan base for self-published authors.
 So if this precious small base of early readers is given the book to review, what would encourage them to actually buy the book when it’s officially available for sale?
 Nothing.

 But it gets worse.
 Because the book is just getting finalized for sale, authors give their book launch teams a PDF copy of the book or a portion of it.
 Mostly I’ve seen authors give the whole book.
-So not only will the author lose out on the sales from this cohort of friends, he could lose even more if team members share the manuscript with everyone on their email contact lists or on social media.
+So not only will the author lose out on the sales from this cohort of friends, they could lose even more if team members share the manuscript with everyone on their email contact lists or on social media.
 Even more lost sales and profits.